tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

     ![plotting_hyperplane.png](Images/plotting_hyperplane.png)

-* Emphasize to students that data will not always be evenly distributed with a wide margin.
-Explain that they will come across data sets with **support vectors** within the margin and on/bordering the **hyperplane**.
+* Emphasize to students that data will not always be equidistant with a wide margin.
+Explain that **support vectors** can fall within the margin of the hyperplane.
 These values should be considered errors and the classification should not be relied on.

   * Remind students that margins should always be maximized